HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 No matter your industry, company size, or budget, HR goals should center around growth—either for your employees on a personal level or for the business as a whole.

-Across departments, setting SMART goals brings people together, holds team members accountable, and plants the seed for positive and more productive work habits.
+Setting SMART goals across departments brings people together, holds team members accountable, and promotes positive and more productive work habits.

 Why else should you set SMART HR goals?